realpython/python-guide/docs/writing/structure.rst

 A file :file:`modu.py` in the directory :file:`pack/` is imported with the statement ``import pack.modu``.
 This statement will look for an :file:`__init__.py` file in :file:`pack`, execute all of its top-level statements.
-Then it will look for a file :file:`pack/modu.py` and execute all of its top-level statements.
+Then it will look for a file named :file:`pack/modu.py` and execute all of its top-level statements.
 After these operations, any variable, function, or class defined in :file:`modu.py` is available in the pack.modu namespace.

 A commonly seen issue is to add too much code to :file:`__init__.py` files.
-When the project complexity grows, there may be sub-packages and sub-sub-packages in a deep directory structure, and then, importing a single item from a sub-sub-package will require executing all :file:`__init__.py` files met while traversing the tree.
+When the project complexity grows, there may be sub-packages and sub-sub-packages in a deep directory structure.
+In this case, importing a single item from a sub-sub-package will require executing all :file:`__init__.py` files met while traversing the tree.